Reducing Anxiety With Meditation and Mindfulness Techniques

-I’m not talking about the sick feeling in the pit of your stomach after watching the nightly news where the world may or may not go to hell in a hand basket, but be prepared for the worst!
+I’m not talking about the sick feeling in the pit of your stomach after watching the news where its portrayed that the world may or may not go to hell in a hand basket.

 Your answer to this has a lot to do with whether you experience anxiety or not.

-Anxiety is actually caused by various perceptions of the world introduced to us when we were much younger as well as trauma and genetics, but can be exasperated by physical stress such as lack of sleep and poor nutrition.
+Anxiety is actually caused by your perception of the world– introduced to you when you were much younger, including trauma and genetics.
+It can also be exasperated by physical stress such as lack of sleep and poor nutrition.
 Anxiety is a perfect storm.

 It’s no wonder that 7 million people suffer from GAD (General Anxiety Disorder), with 15 million suffering from social anxiety disorder, and 7.7 million affected by post-traumatic stress disorder.

 Anxiety can make you feel “swept up” or “carried away” by fear.
 People regularly describe it this way too.
 The opposing force to being swept away is being supported, connected, and grounded.

 On an existential and emotional level, we lose our faith in the world as a supportive place.
 We lose our trust in anyone or anything besides ourselves…and hey, we know ourselves (we know our flaws) so that’s putting our trust/faith on shaky ground too.

 What’s worse (see, that’s anxiety talking 😉 is that we try to control everything around us, which strips the people close to us of their power and we end up doing more, taking on more, while they sort of coast in the background.
 Eventually we lose faith in their ability to be a significant support system.
 We cause that which we are most scared of; that it will all fall apart without us.